w3c/svgwg/master/linking.md

 identifier</a> needs to be a correctly formed <dfn id='svg-fragment-identifier' data-dfn-type="dfn" data-export="">SVG
 fragment identifier</dfn>.
-An SVG fragment identifier defines the meaning of the "selector" or "fragment identifier" portion of URLs that locate resources of MIME media type "image/svg+xml".</p>
+An SVG fragment identifier defines the meaning of the "selector" or "fragment identifier" portion of URLs that locate resources of MIME media type "image/svg+xml".

-<p>An SVG fragment identifier can come in the following forms:</p>
+<p>An SVG fragment identifier can come in the following forms:

 <ul>
   <li>Shorthand <em>bare name</em> form of addressing (e.g.,